Absalom: Background

 Absalom, David's third son, by Maacah, was born in Hebron.
-At an early age, he moved, along with the transfer of the capital, to Jerusalem, where he spent most of his life.
-He was a great favorite of his father and of the people.
-His charming manners, personal beauty, insinuating ways, love of pomp, and royal pretensions captivated the hearts of the people from the beginning.
-He lived in great style, drove in a magnificent chariot, and had fifty men run before him.

-Little is known of Absalom's family life, but the biblical narrative states that he had three sons and one daughter, Tamar, who is described as a beautiful woman.
+Absalom was renowned for his beauty and long hair.
+David had three sons and one daughter, Tamar, who is described as a beautiful woman.
 From the language of 2 Samuel 18:18, Absalom states, "I have no son to keep my name in remembrance".
 It may be that his sons died before his statement, or, as Matthew Henry suggests, Absalom's three sons may have been born after his statement.

 Aside from his daughter Tamar, Absalom had another daughter or granddaughter, Maacah, who later became the favorite wife of Rehoboam.
 (Note: A footnote in the New King James Version reads "Literally daughter, but in the broader sense of granddaughter") Maacah was the mother of Abijah of Judah and the grandmother of Asa of Judah.
 She served as queen mother for Asa until he deposed her for idolatry.